 Optimal for 100m-400m distances

-This spike was engineered for the 100m - 400m distances and performed excellently for those.
+This spike performs excellently on 100m - 400m distances .
 I found this spike to be fast enough for shorter sprint events such as the 100m race, yet still comfortable enough for 400m distances.

 Some Olympic runners such as Clayton Murphy or Athing Mu even use this spike for 800m races, which I think would be fine if you like a more aggressive spike.
 Overall it’s a very versatile sprint spike that can be used under any distance of 800m.